rchanou/website/README.md

 You can play with the components using `yarn add` and `yarn run cosmos` to run the development playground.

 It uses serverless AWS services for the back end.
 Some of the AWS code is in the `aws` folder for reference.

-I'm constantly working on this.
-Check every so often for new changes!